-The Disney College Program gives students the opportunity to live and work at the Walt Disney World Resort in Florida or the Disneyland Resort in California.
+The Disney College Program (DCP) gives students the opportunity to live and work at the Walt Disney World Resort in Florida or the Disneyland Resort in California.
 While on the program, students are often able to earn college credit, and they can take classes right through Disney while gaining on the job experience to enhance their resumes post-graduation.
 The program is not without competition though, and the application process is not as easy to get through as it once was.
-If you’re thinking about applying to the Disney College Program, here are some tips to keep in mind.
+If you are a college student thinking about applying to the Disney college program, here are some tips to keep in mind.

 Join the online DCP community

 If you are thinking about applying to the Disney College Program, getting involved in the online DCP community is a great place to start!
 By joining Facebook groups, Instagram communities, and more, you can get in touch with alumni and get some perspective on the program and the application process from people who have been there.
 While these communities can be a great resource, don’t forget about Disney’s official sources of information.

 The official Disney Internships & Programs Blog and individual DCP recruiters on Twitter will be the quickest and easiest way to find accurate information about the program.
 Especially during the application process, the online community can be abuzz with rumors and information that may not necessarily be legitimate or up-to-date.
 So while these groups are useful to find opinions on certain roles and general questions, it’s important to still check for official updates from Disney.

 Each season, some applicants are immediately rejected simply because they don’t meet the Disney college program requirements.
 Before you get your hopes up, check the application requirements and make sure you’re good to go to avoid disappointment.
 Areas where students sometimes mess up include applying before your first semester of college (so you can be on the program then), and answering questions that require certain answers incorrectly (ie, “Are you willing to work indoors and outdoors in varying weather conditions?”).
 You also need to be 18 years old by the time your program begins and you are able to apply up to one year after you graduate.